jeffreykegler/hoonlint/misc/whitespace.md

 tightly aligned with the previous runechild, or vertically separated.

-## Backdenting and vertical gaps
+## Backdenting and vertical vertical separation

-As stated,
-vertical backdenting is the flagship whitespace convention in Hoon, so in this section we will work out its implications in detail.
-For the purposes of this section, it is assumed that tight alignment is not being used.

 In a basic syntax `n`-arity hoon, a vertically separated `m`'th runechild should be aligned `n-m` stops after than the anchor column.